Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/02-Writing a custom background job.md

     def on_sleeping_to_ready(self):
         self.set_duty_cycle(self._previous_duty_cycle)

-    def on_disconnect(self):
+    def on_disconnected(self):
         self.logger.debug("disconnecting... will clean up PWM")
         self.pwm.cleanup()
 ```

-This class works as is, but we also want to develop a command line interface for it so we can run it like `pio run motor_driver` (this command line interface is needed even if we don't want to use the command line directly).
+This class works as is, but we also want to develop a command line interface for it so we can run it like `pio run motor_driver`.

 At the bottom of the file, we add: